 As I began my trek to the mound to begin the last inning, Coach Sandy, whose enthusiasm was such that he discarded the ancient superstitions of baseball and reminded the team out loud that I had struck out every batter thus far, I winced reflexively.
 He then motioned to the boys on the bench to root like crazy for me.
 I huddled with catcher Teddy Friedman and informed him, “Nothing but fastballs now.
 They are looking for the slider.”
 Less than five minutes later, I had not only struck out the side, but I had done so on nine pitches.

 A perfect inning to end a perfect game.

 As the last strikeout was called, my teammates swirled around me like lemmings and hoisted me into the air – the only time I would ever be carried off any baseball field.
-Coach Sandy, who would eventually lose his innocence along the Ho Chi Minh Trail two years later, hugged me hard as we headed for the camp van.
+Coach Sandy, who would eventually lose his innocence along the Ho Chi Minh Trail in January 1968, hugged me hard as we headed for the camp van.
 “You will never have another day like this one, Shaun,” he exclaimed.
 He was right.
 Out of the crooked timber of life, I had briefly stumbled upon that one straight line.
-On an obscure baseball field in Orleans, Massachusetts, I experienced unadulterated perfection by striking out all 18 batters I faced.
+On an obscure baseball field in Orleans, Massachusetts, I experienced unadulterated perfection by striking out every batter I faced.

 Given all of the faulty, second-rate days I have experienced since July 1966, I now realize that perfection is a stick with which to beat the possible.
-My many defeats and a handful of victories prove that I have invariably been a player.
+My many defeats and a handful of victories prove that I have inevitably been a player.
 However, because I experienced authentic magnificence for a brief, shining moment in July 1966, I also know that the baseball gods temporarily welcomed me to the rarefied air of immortality for one brief and shining moment.

 All of these years later, it still feels like heaven.